Amy Casey Cooks

 • fresh parsley

-how to make the best frittata
+How to make egg frittata

 Making a frittata is easy.
 And the cleanup is a breeze too.
 Cook and serve this egg, vegetable, and breakfast sausage frittata right in a nonstick sauté pan.